Wealth: A Dangerous Blessing

 You need to make sure that you are planning and investing in your longevity and that means doing everything you can to avoid situations like this from happening:

-- An entrepreneur who is being sued hundred of millions for allegedly sending inappropriate messages to a former employee who had only been with his company a couple months.
+- An entrepreneur who is being sued hundred of millions of dollars for allegedly sending inappropriate messages to a former employee who had only been with his company a couple months.

 - A business leader who is being sued in a multi-million dollar lawsuit by the family of someone who was killed after driving intoxicated.
 Though he had nothing to do with the decision to serve that patron alcohol that night, one of his staff did, the executive is being held personally responsible.